What is an LLC?

 What are the different types of LLCs?

-There are a few different types of LLCs.
+There are a few different types of LLCs include a single-member LLC, multiple-member LLC, and series LLC.
 The one that’s right for you will depend on your industry, finances, and business goals.

 Similar to a sole proprietorship, a single-member LLC is an LLC with one owner.
 For tax purposes, the IRS considers single-member LLCs disregarded entities.
 This means the owner pays self-employment taxes like a sole proprietor and reports all business activity on their personal federal income tax return.